Conservation and restoration of herbaria: History

 A herbarium is a collection of preserved plant specimens and associated data used for scientific study.
 Originally, the word "herbarium" referred to books about medicinal plants.
 In 1700, French botanist Joseph Pitton de Tournefort used the word to describe a collection of dried plants and Carl Linnaeus continued to use this term in his work which is where the term caught on.
 Initially, herbarium collections were bound in volumes instead of on individual sheets as it is done today.
-It is not exactly known how long dry plant specimens last in storage, but with proper conservation, they have been able to last many years.
+It is not exactly known how long dry plant specimens last in storage, but with proper conservation, they have been able to last many centuries.
 Specimens collected by Linnaeus in the eighteenth century and by Banks and Solander on the Endeavour voyage in 1788 are still excellently preserved.
 The specimens may be whole plants or plant parts.
 These will usually be dried and pressed and mounted on a sheet of paper but, depending upon the material, may also be stored in boxes or kept in alcohol or other preservatives.